neilchaudhuri/vidya-website/content/blog/vidya-reloaded.md

 to shoot up the [Tiobe Index](https://www.tiobe.com/tiobe-index/go/).

 As great as Hugo and Go are, the really cool thing about our new website is that it is a [Progressive Web Application](/tags/pwa) (PWA).
+The kids love PWAs.
 We identified PWAs as a "trend in software engineering" in our [last talk](/blog/2017/06/05/speaking-at-code-writers-workshop-2017/).
 Google, Twitter, Starbucks, Pinterest, Alibaba, Microsoft, and numerous other mom-and-pop shops have invested in PWAs, and a quick
 Google search will show you why.
 Henrik Joreteg's [ode to PWAs](https://joreteg.com/blog/betting-on-the-web) is very informative, but since